 The CRORES period comprises 2 places: Crores and ten crores.

-Indian Numerals 1 to 10
+What Are Indian Numerals from 1 to 10?

 Jagat owns a huge farm.